In Her Element: “You know what? I didn’t do that, WE did that.”

 — Marita Amour Itela

-However around 2015 (a time when presenting yourself on social media had become the thing to do) she says, “I couldn’t find illustrations that really looked like me or my friends, so I started to draw it.”
-She confesses she wasn’t even particularly good at drawing, “I just started and with time it became something very important to me to make a lot of portraits of women that were unique."
+However around 2015 at a time when presenting yourself on social media had become the thing to do, she noted “I couldn’t find illustrations that really looked like me or my friends, so I started to draw it.”
+She confesses she didn’t think she was even particularly good at drawing - “I just started and with time it became something very important to me to make a lot of portraits of women that were unique."

 Sometimes you have to be your own cheerleader, but when you also have a cheerleader that is someone that is talented, successful, and has a recognition of their past, it’s so great.